daniel-wenzel/polonius/readme.md

 ## Project Structure

 The three major steps correspond to the three folder `data-extraction`, `entity-clustering` and `taxonomy`.
 In `data-extraction` and `entity-clustering` the application logic lies in the folder `erc20`.
 Shared logic can be found in the util folder.
-The token-explorer component for analyzing the address graph can be found in the subfolder `token-explorer` and has a seperate readme file.
+The token-explorer component for analyzing the address graph can be found in the subfolder `tokenexplorer` and has a seperate readme file.

 Data files are stored in the `data` folder.
 The most important file is `tokens.json` which maintains a list of all known token classes.
 The SQLite database is stored in `db/baltasar.db`.
 The `util` folder contains code which is reused.
 Most imporantly, `util/requireSQL` file allows the parsing of sql files with multiple scripts.